apache/flink/docs/apis/streaming_guide.md

 There are several partitioning types supported in Flink Streaming:

- * *Forward(default)*: Forward partitioning directs the output data to the next operator on the same machine (if possible) avoiding expensive network I/O. If there are more processing nodes than inputs or vice verse the load is distributed among the extra nodes in a round-robin fashion.
+ * *Forward (default)*: Forward partitioning directs the output data to the next operator on the same machine (if possible) avoiding expensive network I/O. If there are more processing nodes than inputs or vice versa the load is distributed among the extra nodes in a round-robin fashion.
 This is the default partitioner.
 Usage: `dataStream.forward()`
  * *Shuffle*: Shuffle partitioning randomly partitions the output data stream to the next operator using uniform distribution.
 Use this only when it is important that the partitioning is randomised.
-If you only care about an even load use *Rebalance*
+If you only care about an even load use *Rebalance*.
 Usage: `dataStream.shuffle()`
  * *Rebalance*: Rebalance partitioning directs the output data stream to the next operator in a round-robin fashion, achieving a balanced distribution.
 Usage: `dataStream.rebalance()`